-I’ve been combining soft tissue mobilisation, via the use of foam rollers and therapy massage balls, with stretching and strengthening since 2004.
-After studying with the National Academy of Sports Medicine (NASM).
+I’ve been combining soft tissue mobilisation with foam rollers and therapy massage balls with stretching and strengthening since 2004, after studying with the National Academy of Sports Medicine (NASM).

-There have been many other qualifications, courses and workshops over a 25-year journey, always keen to learn, and looking for answers.
-The final destination, for now at least, has been the completion of studying to become an osteopath.
+There have been many other qualifications, courses and workshops over a 25-year journey, and I am always keen to learn and looking for answers.
+The final destination, for now at least, has been completing studying to become an osteopath.

-The study of osteopathy has meant taking its principles and integrating them into my past knowledge and experiences.
+The study of osteopathy has meant integrating its principles into my past knowledge and experiences.

-The body is considered as a whole – Each part affects each and every other part, and the whole is greater than simply the sum of its parts.
+The body is considered a whole – Each part affects the other parts, and the whole is greater than the sum of its parts.

-Structure governs function – If the structure of the body is compromised (for example, through injury or repetitive strain), then it is very likely to have an adverse effect on its function (for example, pain).
+Structure governs function – If the body’s structure is compromised (for example, through injury or repetitive strain), it is very likely to harm its function.

-The body heals itself – Everyone has the ability to heal themselves, which can be stimulated and supported by removing restrictive barriers.
-Once the barriers are removed, the body is usually able to resolve all but the most serious conditions.
+The body heals itself – Everyone can heal; this can be stimulated and supported by removing restrictive barriers.
+Once the barriers are removed, the body can usually resolve all but the most severe conditions.

-The ‘Rule of the Artery’ is supreme – For healing to occur there needs to be a good blood supply to troubled area with the necessary immune cells and nutrients.
+The ‘Rule of the Artery’ is supreme – For healing to occur, there must be a good blood supply to a troubled area with the necessary immune cells and nutrients.